Jul 26, 2017 | Atlanta, GA

 “The program takes the latest advances within the area of data sciences and puts them together with the kinds of problems that are being faced in communities and cities,” said Zegura.

-The Atlanta DSSG program is now in its fourth year and is modeled after a highly successful program in Chicago that started in Summer 2013.
+The Atlanta DSSG program is now in its third year and is modeled after a highly successful program in Chicago that started in Summer 2013.

 “What the students get is really the ability to understand how to communicate data problems with organizations that aren’t coming at this with a high-level technical background,” said DSSG Co-Director Christopher Le Dantec.